madebybob/php-number/README.md

 ![PHP Number](https://raw.githubusercontent.com/madebybob/php-number/master/.github/art-staartjes.png)

-This library aims to deal with numbers like prices, weights, quantities, et cetera.
+This library aims to deal with numbers like prices, weights and quantities the right way in PHP.

 #### The problem
 Have you ever worked with prices, weights, or any other numbers in PHP?
 What type are they?
 An integer?
 A string?
 Or did you get a float to manage decimals?
 And how can you do calculations with them?
+We have all struggled with float's [counter-intuitive behavior](https://medium.com/@rtheunissen/accurate-numbers-in-php-b6954f6cd577).

-Ahh, after hours of investigation you've found [bcmath](https://www.php.net/manual/en/book.bc.php), so you can do math with your numbers.
-But it is still hard to manage your numbers in your codebase, because you cannot typehint anything.
+Ahh, after hours of investigation you've found [BC Math](https://www.php.net/manual/en/book.bc.php).
+Now you can do math with your numbers.
+However, it is still hard to manage those numbers in your codebase.
+BC Math only accepts and returns strings.
+Type hinting strings when working with numbers as a modern-php-techie is not done.

 #### The solution
 This library will help you to manage number in your codebase.
-Using the `Number` class you can typhint them (`getTotal(Number $quantity)`) and make calculations on the number itself (`$number->sum('200')'`).
+Using the `Number` class you can typehint them (`getTotal(Number $quantity)`) and make calculations on the number itself (`$number->sum('200')'`).
 Since those methods are immutable you can chain your methods on them.

 #### Scope
 This library aims to make your code cleaner.
-You can typehint the `Number` class, and you can make cleaner calculations.
+You can typehint the `Number` class, and you can make cleaner calculations (still using BC Math in the background).

-We have chosen not to support specific implementations of numbers like Money.
+We have chosen not to support specific implementations of numbers like money and weights.
 This is too specific and out of scope.
-Instead, you can create custom `Number` implementations and create your own `format` method.
-This way, you can be even more specific with your types, which is all of your responsibility.
+Mainly, custom implementations of numbers are business specific.
+In our opinion you should create them yourself, according to the desired needs of your business.

 ## Table of Contents
 - [Installation](#installation)